marmelab/checkoid/Readme.md

 ### basic validators
 Checkoid provides the following basic validator to check basic type.
+Thy are stright forward.

-isNumber
+- isNumber: check the value is a number
-isString
+- isString: check the value is a string
-isBoolean
+- isBoolean: check the value is a boolean
-isObject
+- isObject: check the value is a object
-isArray
+- isArray: check the value is a array
-isTrue
+- isTrue: check the value is `true`
-isFalse
+- isFalse: check the value is `false`

 ### validator factory
-Checkoid provides the following validator factory function that returns validator
+Checkoid provides the following validator factory function that returns validator.

 #### isGt
-Take a minimum value and return a validator that check if value is greater than given the given minimum value
+Take a minimum value and returns a validator that check if the value is greater than the given minimum value

 ```js
 import { isGt } from 'checkoid';